Doctelligence/doctelligence.github.io/_team/abrahamnash.md

 With a strong foundation in technology and systems architecture, Abraham is committed to advancing AI in a way that empowers individuals and ensures technologies serve the public good.

-Connect with Abraham on [LinkedIn](https://www.linkedin.com/in/dr-abraham-nash-866502270/).
+Learn more about Abraham on his [homepage](https://www.cs.ox.ac.uk/people/abraham.nash/) or connect with him on [LinkedIn](https://www.linkedin.com/in/dr-abraham-nash-866502270/).